ronaldnolte/hive-forecast/DEPLOYMENT.md

     -   Set up and deploy?
 [Y]
     -   Which scope?
 [Your Name]
     -   Link to existing project?
 [N]
-    -   Project name? [standalone-forecast-app]
+    -   Project name? [hive-forecast]
     -   Directory? [./]
     -   Want to modify settings?
 [N]

 ## Verification

-After deployment, Vercel will provide a production URL (e.g., `https://standalone-forecast-app.vercel.app`).
+After deployment, Vercel will provide a production URL (e.g., `https://hive-forecast.vercel.app`).
 Visit this URL to verify the application is running.